streamdal/wasm/README.md

-# snitch-wasm
+# wasm

-This repository contains all of the WASM funcs used by `snitch` components.
+This repository contains all of the WASM funcs used by Streamdal server+SD components.

 To build: `make build`